 Dissociation refers to the mental process wherein a person becomes disconnected from their thoughts, feelings, memories, and sense of identity.

 The exact causes of HPD are currently unknown.
-However, some researchers believe that it may develop due to a combination of learned behaviors and inherited factors.
+However, some

 For example, some mental health professionals believe that a person may inherit HPD, as it can affect multiple members of the same family.